earthly/ci-examples/kubernetes/README.md

 Requires [`kind`](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) and [`kubectl`](https://kubernetes.io/docs/tasks/tools/) to run the automated tools.
 Follow their instructions for installation on your platform.

+## Running The Example

+Clone this repository, and then simply run `earthly ./kubernetes+start`.
+This will use `earthly`'s `LOCALLY` functionality to perform operations directly on your computer.
+This is not recommended

 ## Running Multiple Buildkit Instances

 Buildkit has local cache. to fully realize the benefits of `earthly`, you'll need to ensure that your connections are sticky to prevent any "roaming" builds.
 In addition, it could take longer for a cache to appear "warm" since each buildkit instance would need to build its own cache.